Roswell High School (Georgia): Other athletic programs

 The Hornet baseball program has won three state titles.
 The team has been a state playoff participant and has been ranked nationally by such sources as USA Today Top 100 and Baseball America.
 For the 2007 season, Roswell's team was ranked in the pre-season nationally.
 The Hornets' state championships in baseball were won in 1970, 1971, and 1986.
 They finished second in the state in 1969, 1976, and 2013.
 The 1986 state championship team holds the record for the most wins in program history at 29.

 Roswell's boys' golf team has one state title, taking first place in 1990.
 In 2006, Roswell finished second when rain canceled the second of the two-round tournament.
 Coach Tim McFarlin led the 2006 State Runner-up team just seven months before taking the football team to the 2006 State Championship.

 Roswell's track & field program has won two boys' state championships in 1959 and in 1961.
 The 1959 State Championship in track was the school's first state championship in any sport.
 The program hosts the annual Roswell Relays track meet and the Region 6-AAAAA Track Championships.
 The cross country program saw the girls' team finish eighth in the state in 2007.
 Roswell also won a Track and Field State Championship in 1961.
 The track team partners annually with the Rotary Club of Roswell to hold the Roswell Rotary Relays.

 Roswell won two state championships in boys basketball in 1971 and 1997 and in slow-pitch softball in 1992.
 The softball state title was the first for a girls' team at Roswell.
 The Girls Tennis Team also captured a state title in 2012.

 Clubs

-As of the 2012–2013 academic year, RHS offers students many extracurricular activities catering to the school's diverse interests, including 72 clubs, 11 academic teams, and service clubs.
+As of the 2012–2013 academic year, RHS offers 72 clubs, 11 academic teams, and service clubs.

 Clubs include academic honor societies, political interests, service clubs, social/general interest clubs, and non-varsity sport clubs.
 Service clubs include Key Club, Anchor Club, Animal Rescue Club, and the Habitat For Humanity Club, which raises funds and builds houses in conjunction with the local Habitat chapter.
 Academic clubs include Art Club, Art National Honor Society, Beta Club, and National Honor Society.
 Political interest clubs are the Peace Activists Club, Young Democrats, Young Republicans, and Shanti, which attempts to eliminate teenage apathy.
 Competitive clubs include the two-time state champion Fencing Team, Roswell Ice Hockey Club, Ultimate Frisbee Club, Policy Debate Team, Breakdance Team, Unique Dance team, and the Robotics Team.
 The robotics team hosts the oldest active FRC team in Georgia (Team 832).

-General interest clubs include the Medical Club for students interested in medical careers, Chess Club, Cycling Club, Future Business Leaders of America, Fellowship of Christian Athletes, Fly Fishing Club, International Club Latino Club, Russian Club, Video Game Club, Writing Club, and Friends Club, which brings students with disabilities and regular education students together.

-The school is served by the elected Student Council.